textnutwriter/textnutwriter.github.io/_posts/2015-10-25-textnut-tip-101-section-2.md

 ### Tip 12/101
-Marker `+` creates tags.
-You can use `comma` to separate tags.
+Marker `+` creates tags. `Comma`  is used to to separate tags.
 In rich mode, when typing `comma` in a tag, it automatically creates a new tag.
-Typing `ENTER` is ending the tag input.
+Typing `ENTER` will end the tag input.

 ![](<{{site_url}}/img/tips/tip12.gif>)